Emotional intelligence (EQ)

 - model positive behaviour

-- help guide the emotion your child is feeling
+- guide or name the emotions your child is feeling

 - validate their feelings